23 février 2013

 .

 In the country villages, girls and boys dressed in traditional costumes meet in front of the church and go searching together for spring flowers.
 They sit and talk around the fires lit on the hills around the village.
 According to custom, the girls run back to the village at noon, each followed by a boy who has supposedly fallen in love with them.
 If the boy catches the girl he has chosen (and if she likes him), they kiss in front of everybody.
 This kiss signals an engagement for one year.
-Interestingly, tradition also says that those who take part in Dragobete customs are protected from illness for the rest of the year.
-Now, there's a good incentive!
+Tradition also says that those who take part in Dragobete customs are protected from illness for the rest of the year.

-Although this is principally a countryside tradition, it has become pretty popular these days in Bucharest too, with fairs, exhibitions and celebrations held in several museums.
+Although this is principally a countryside tradition, it has become popular in Bucharest too, with fairs, exhibitions and celebrations held in several museums.

-- On the day of Dragobete one doesn't work - not in the fields (if you do, Dragobete will punish you by stealing your voice and replacing it with that of a bird) nor in the house.
-You may however do a little spring cleaning, symbolic of everything new and fresh (unless you're like me and chronic at housework).
-Carpets and other textiles are shaken out on this day in order to bring wealth.
+- On Dragobete, no work should be done - not in the fields (if you do, Dragobete will punish you by stealing your voice and replacing it with that of a bird) nor in the house.
+You may do a little spring cleaning though, symbolic of everything fresh and new.
+Carpets and other textiles are shaken out on this day to bring wealth.

-- It is believed that any man who hurts or upsets a woman on Dragobete is doomed to bad luck for the rest of the year (see, I told you it was lovelier than Valentine's Day!!).
+- Any man who hurts or upsets a woman on Dragobete is doomed to bad luck for the rest of the year (see, much better than Valentine's Day).

-- If the weather is nice enough to be outside, the guys must go into the forest (if they are near one) and gather snowdrops from under the snow.
+- If the weather is nice enough to be outside, the men must go into the forest and gather snowdrops from under the snow.
 Those who can bring the snowdrops back home before they melt prove that they are ready to begin wooing a potential wife.

-- In some parts of Romania, single women gather the last snow and melt it, for it is believed that the water is very effective when used in a love potion.
+- In some parts of Romania, single women gather the last snow and melt it, for it is believed that the water is most effective when used in a love potion.

 Dragobetele saruta fetele!